rstacruz/timetip/man/timetip.1.md

     $ timetip start Meeting with Dan

+The `start` keyword is optional.
+You may omit it and just type the task name out (as long as it doesn't clash with any of the internal commands).

+    $ timetip Jsconf send out emails
+    $ timetip Errands go to the grocery
+    $ timetip Calls return the call of Amy's secretary

+### Times and offsets

 You may specify a time as well.
 This is useful for when you started working without logging it first.

     $ timetip start Meeting 11:53am

-You can also specify the time as an offset in the form of `<duration> ago`, such
+You can also specify the time as an offset in the form of `<duration> ago`.
-as:

     $ timetip start Meeting 15m ago
     $ timetip start Meeting 3 minutes ago